Are Foster Care Donations Tax Deductible?

 - Allow children to thrive and receive the education, stability, love, and security they deserve.

 - Create a legacy that demonstrates your investment in children.

 - Receive a charitable tax deduction in exchange for your donation.

 Make A Difference, Donate To Foster Care

-Your monetary donations to UMFS make a tremendous difference in the lives of foster children.
+Your monetary donations to UMFS make a tremendous difference in the lives of children and teens in foster care.

 To gain the maximum benefit and tax deduction from your generous donation, consult your financial or tax adviser.
 Then prepare to make a direct impact in children’s lives now and into the future.